-Your personal brand helps you stand head and shoulders above the competition by showcasing your unique offerings.
+Your personal brand helps you stand head and shoulders above the competition by showcasing your unique personality and offerings.

 Justin Bieber is the epitome of the successful personal brand.
 He was discovered by a talent scout on YouTube and became an amazing success.

 This young boy had savvy marketing skills and/or people in his organization that have catapulted him to the top of the social media empire.